Registration for CONFIRM '21 Confirmation retreats is open!

 A. The weekend is a 3-day format, beginning Friday evening and ending Sunday morning.
 We have four large group sessions - Friday night, Saturday morning, Saturday night and Sunday morning.
-After the Saturday morning session and into the first half of Saturday afternoon, team members lead interactive workshops drawn from the vows of UM tradition and membership - our disciplines of supporting the church through prayers, presence, gifts, service and witness.
+After the Saturday morning session and into the first half of Saturday afternoon, team members lead interactive workshops drawn from the vows of UM tradition and covenant discipleship - our disciplines of supporting the church through prayers, presence, gifts, service and witness.
 The rest of Saturday afternoon is open for free-time activities.
 If the conference facility has UM related places of interest such as the museums at Lake Junaluska, your group may want to plan a tour.

 Q. Are any parts of the weekend optional?

 A. No. If a participant, youth or adult, can not attend from beginning to end, 8:00 Friday night through 11:00 Sunday morning, attending every session, they must wait to attend a weekend when they can be present for the complete event.
 Participants (except for pastors) can not join the event after it begins or leave an event before the close.
 The content and group relationships build from beginning to end and arriving late or leaving early significantly impacts the confirmand and the event community.
 While it is said there are exceptions to every rule - there are no exceptions to this one.
 Okay, one exception.
 Pastors who must return to their church for Sunday morning services.
 Even then, we prefer that they stay and take part in the closing worship and blessing.